SGDInstitute/apollo/content/collections/pages/mblgtacc/sponsorship-packages.md

         content:
           -
             type: text
-            text: 'Through a mix of workshops, keynotes, entertainment, and social activities, over 2,000 attendees come together at MBLGTACC to learn and grow through the knowledge and experiences of others.
+            text: 'Through a mix of workshops, keynotes, entertainment, and social activities, attendees come together at MBLGTACC to learn and grow through the knowledge and experiences of others.
 To date, it is America’s largest and oldest continuously-held conference for queer and trans+ college students.
 And it remains proudly student-run.
-This year’s theme is “Queer Joy as Our Lasting Legacy."'
+This year’s theme is “We Are Everywhere."'
       -
         type: paragraph
         attrs: